Adarshthakur-850/Youtube-trending-video-analytics/README.md

-Here’s a clean, professional **README.md** you can paste directly into your repo.

----

 # 📊 YouTube Trending Video Analysis

 A data analytics and machine learning project that analyzes **YouTube trending videos** to discover patterns behind popularity, engagement, and content performance across categories, regions, and time.